Winki372/PDP/home/modul 3/image/README.md

-documentattion what i have done
+documentation what i have done